Drill into a campaign

 Period comparison

-If comparison is on at the dashboard (Previous period or Same period last year), the comparison data shows up everywhere in the drilldown:
+If comparison is on at the dashboard (Previous period or Same period last year), the comparison data shows everywhere in the drilldown:

-The browser back button works too.
+The browser back button also works.

 When data is missing

-A few situations to expect:
+A few cases to expect: